hvardhan20/phone-finder/README.md

 After the model is trained, the new model file path is automatically updated in the `./config/params.json`.
 If the model training is interrupted in between the path to the new trained model is not updated in params.
-In that case, please provide manually the path to the model file to be used for prediction.
+In that case, please provide manually the path to the model file to be used for prediction in the parameter `trained_weights_file_path`.
+In order to use the model bundled with this program, update this `trained_weights_file_path` parameter's value with `mask_rcnn_phone_cfg_0008.h5`

 Execute the `find_phone.py` with the path to image or directory of images to be predicted like
 ```